A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 We update the degrees of $v_1, \dots, v_k$ in $V_1$, removing their excesses.
 Assuming our guesses to be correct, the subtree of $T$ induced by $V_1$ is optimal for its degree sequence, by Lemma~\ref{lem3}.

-On the other side of the partition we have a collection of trees.
-To obtain an instance of our problem, we add virtual vertices $w_1, \dots, w_k$ to $V_2$, to play the role of $v_1, \dots, v_k$.
-We also set the out-degrees and in-degrees of these vertices to match the excesses of $v_1, \dots, v_k$, to allow them to connect to all vertices of $V_2$ that $v_1,\dots,v_k$ connect to in $T$.
-For all virtual vertices~$w_i$, we set distances to and from all other vertices, to match the distances of $v_i$.
+On the side of $V_2$ we have a collection of trees.
+To obtain an instance of our problem (i.e.\ a single tree), we add virtual vertices $w_1, \dots, w_k$ to $V_2$, to play the role of $v_1, \dots, v_k$, and a virtual root~$w_0$ forcibly connected to the virtual vertices.

-We also add a virtual root~$w_0$, and forcibly connect it to $w_1, \dots, w_k$ (by an appropriate choice of distances from $w_0$ to other vertices), to create a tree on this side of the partition.
-The directions of the edges between $w_0$ and $w_i$, for $1 \leq i \leq k$ are determined by the location of the root of $T$.
-If the root is on the left side of the partition (i.e.\ in $V_1$), then all edges $(w_0,w_i)$ are directed away from $w_0$.
-If the root is on the right side of the partition (i.e.\ in $V_2$), in a subtree attached to $v_\ell$, for some $1 \leq \ell \leq k$, then edge $(w_\ell, w_0)$ is directed towards $w_0$, and all edges $(w_0, w_i)$ for $1 \leq i \leq k$, and $i \neq \ell$ are directed away from $w_0$.
-We denote by $w^{\ast}$ the corresponding vertex $w_\ell$ in the latter case, and $w_0$, in the former case.
-Observe that $v_1, \dots, v_k$ are connected to each other in $T$ on the side of $V_1$, therefore, connections among $w_1, \dots, w_k$ are forbidden (apart from the connection via $w_0$).
+To achieve the correct connections, we first set the out-degrees and in-degrees of $w_1, \dots, w_k$ to match the excesses of $v_1, \dots, v_k$.
+This allows them to connect to all vertices of $V_2$ that $v_1,\dots,v_k$ connect to in $T$.
+Observe that the location of the root of $T$ is determined by the in-degrees of the virtual vertices.
+If all $w_i$ have in-degree $0$, then the root is on the left side of the partition (i.e.\ in $V_1$).
+If $w_\ell$, for some $\ell\in\{1,\dots,k\}$ has in-degree $1$, then the root is on the right side of the partition (i.e.\ in $V_2$), in a subtree attached to $v_\ell$.

+In the first case, we make sure that all edges $(w_0,w_i)$ are directed away from~$w_0$.
+In the second case, edge $(w_\ell, w_0)$ is directed towards $w_0$, and all edges $(w_0, w_i)$ for $i= 1,\dots,k$, and $i \neq \ell$ are directed away from $w_0$ (see Fig.\ \ref{fig:centroid2}).
+To enforce these connections, we appropriately adjust the in-degrees and out-degrees of $w_0, \dots, w_k$.
+We also set distances involving virtual vertices $w_0, \dots, w_k$, such as to forbid unwanted connections.
+(See Algorithm~\ref{alg:update}.)

 After obtaining the optimal trees on the two sides (assuming the guesses were correct), we reconstruct $T$ by gluing the two trees together, removing $w_0$ with all its incident edges, and identifying $v_i$ with $w_i$ for all $i = 1,\dots,k$.
 The optimality of the obtained tree follows by observing that a tree with smaller cost would also induce an improved solution on at least one of the subproblems, contradicting their optimality.
 Again, we remark that ``guessing'' means iterating through all possible choices.
 We refer to the detailed pseudocode described in Algorithm~\ref{alg:best} and the illustration in Fig.\ \ref{fig:centroid2}.